aaditya/sbrw-server/README.md

 ## Description

 Everything is broken right now.

 Need to rebuild asset database and create assetdb installer.

+Need to correct code as per linting guide.

+If you want to contribute, you might want to change the linting rule linebreak-style as I primarily develop in Windows.

 ## Requirements